-Ha Long Bay is considered as a must-see attraction in Vietnam, and we highly recommend adding it to any South East Asia itinerary.
+Ha Long Bay is definitely a must-see attraction in Vietnam, and we highly recommend to add it to your Vietnam travel itinerary.

 In 1994, Ha Long was declared by UNESCO as a World Heritage Site.
 It’s easy to see why.
-The area is surrounded by natural limestone and forest formations, caves…and grottoes along with beautiful hidden and pristine sandy beaches for you to explore.
-It is estimated that Ha Long Bay is home to some 1,600 limestone islands and islets and covers an area…area of more than 1,500 square km or 600 square miles!
+The area is surrounded by natural limestone and forest formations, caves and grottoes along with beautiful hidden and pristine sandy beaches for you to explore.
+Ha Long Bay is a home to some 1,600 limestone islands and islets and covers an area of more than 1,500 square km or 600 square miles!

 These days, more and more visitors from all over the world come to visit Ha Long Bay.
-The information below will be essential for the first time to this natural wonder.
+Here we would like to share with you the essential information for the first visit to this natural wonder.

 I. Time to visit

-While it is possible to visit Ha Long Bay year-round, it’s wise to take note of the weather in Vietnam when booking your trip to have the best holiday possible.
+While it is possible to visit Ha Long Bay year-round, it’s wise to take note about the weather when booking your trip.
+It will help you to have the best holiday possible.

 Ha Long Bay is located in the North of Vietnam and can experience tropical monsoon-type weather.
-Ha Long Bay has four distinct seasons: Spring, Sumer, Autumn, and Winter.
-However, for trip planning, it is most important to know about the rainy season vs. dry season, May to September (hot, short-duration heavy rain), and the dry season is from October to April (cold, little rainfall).
-It is important to note that the rain may not affect your trip to Ha Long Bay as rain in the north typically only lasts for a short duration.
-However, in the case of very bad weather, cruises can be cancelled to ensure the safety of their guests.
+Ha Long Bay has four distinct seasons: Spring, Summer, Autumn, and Winter.
+However, for trip planning, it is most important to know about the rainy season vs. dry season.
+From May to September it is hot with short-duration heavy rain.
+And from October to April is a dry season with cooler weather and little rainfalls.
+The rain will not always affect your trip to Ha Long Bay as the rains here are short in duration.
+However, in the case of very bad weather, cruises can cancel the trip to ensure the safety of their guests.

-- Winter (December, January) a busy time with tourists from all over the world traveling during their Christmas and New Year’s holiday.
-Although this is the coldest time of the year and you are not allowed to swim, there is little risk of rain as you are in the dry season.
+Winter (December, January) is a busy time with tourists from all over the world traveling during their Christmas and New Year’s holiday.
+Although this is the coldest time of the year, and you are not allowed to swim.
+There is little chance of rain as you are in the dry season.

-- Summer (May – September) –it’s summertime and also the peak period for local tourists.
-Although you may see the Bay crowded during the weekend, Ha Long Bay is quiet during the weekdays and is a perfect time for tourists to visit.
-If you travel to Ha Long Bay in these months, you will have the chance to enjoy azure-blue water and relax on white-sand beaches in splendid seclusion.
+Summer (May – September) – is the peak period for local tourists.
+Despite you may see the Bay crowded during the weekend, Ha Long Bay is quiet during the weekdays, which is a perfect time to visit.
+If you travel to Ha Long Bay in summer, you will have a chance to enjoy azure-blue water and relax on white-sand beaches in splendid seclusion.
 In addition to great weather and fewer crowds, taking a trip to Ha Long Bay during this time of year often means you can get a better deal on tours.

 II.
 Type of tour

-Ha Long Bay receives more than 6 million tourists each year an is considered as a popular destination not only in Vietnam but also in Southeast Asia.
+Ha Long Bay receives more than 6 million tourists each year.
+It is a popular destination not only in Vietnam, but also in Southeast Asia.

 There are 3 main types of tours to Ha Long Bay: